SAWGraph/public/contributing-guidelines.md

 ## ABox example
 **Dataset**

 Spatial and temporal coverage are optional but recommended.
+If the ABox is comprised of multiple files, create a single file that only contains the `owl:Ontology` information and import the data files.
 ```
 @prefix dcterms: <http://purl.org/dc/terms/> .
 @prefix kwgr: <http://stko-kwg.geog.ucsb.edu/lod/resource/> .